startathlon, get a head start

-Do you remember Google Wave?
-It was a technically superior product, supposed to replace e-mail as the next generation collaboration platform.
-It was first successfully used amongst Google engineers before a multimillion dollar launch.
+Remember Google Wave?
+A technically superior product, supposed to replace e-mail as the next generation collaboration platform?

 Unfortunately, Yahoo! had to close down the product, as they failed to successfully monetize it.